cjbassi/batch-rename/README.md

 ## Example

-Running:
+Running the command:

 ```bash
 batch-rename foo bar baz
 ```

-opens a text editor with
+opens a text editor with:

 ```
 foo